AdityaSawant21/Tip-Calculator-Web-App/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I want to continue focusing on new technologies like React.js, Node.js, SASS, Bootstrap,etc in future projects.

 ### Useful resources